Reece Shearsmith

-Reeson Wayne "Reece" Shearsmith (born 27 August 1969) is an English actor, writer and comedian.
-He is best known for being a member of The League of Gentlemen, alongside Steve Pemberton, Mark Gatiss, and Jeremy Dyson.
-With Pemberton, he later created, wrote and starred in the sitcom Psychoville, as well as the dark comedy anthology series, Inside No. 9.

-He has also had notable roles in Spaced and The World's End.
+Reeson Wayne Shearsmith (born 27 August 1969) is a British actor, comedian and writer.
+He was a member of The League of Gentlemen, with Steve Pemberton, Mark Gatiss and Jeremy Dyson.
+Jointly with Pemberton, he created, wrote and starred in the sitcom Psychoville and the dark comedy anthology series Inside No. 9.
+He had notable roles in Spaced and The World's End.

 Early life

-Shearsmith was born in Hull, East Riding of Yorkshire, as Reeson Wayne Shearsmith.
-He attended Andrew Marvell High School and then Bretton Hall College of Education where he met Mark Gatiss and Steve Pemberton.
+Shearsmith was born in Kingston upon Hull, East Riding of Yorkshire.
+He attended Andrew Marvell High School and then Bretton Hall College of Education, where he met Mark Gatiss and Steve Pemberton, fellow actors and comedians.